ruoyucad/DataForGood/README.md

 # DataForGood Walkthrough

+**Note:** The instructions below refer to "terminal" as the interface for giving commands to your computer.
+For Mac/Linux users, this would be the terminal.
+For windows users, this would be Windows Command Prompt.

 ## Objective

 In this walkthrough, we will be working with data collected from Kaggle's second annual Machine Learning and Data Science Survey.